aws/aws-sdk-ruby/README.md

 Resource interfaces are object oriented classes that represent actual resources in AWS.
 Resource interfaces built on top of API clients and provide additional functionality.

-Each service gem contains its own resource interface.
+**Only a few services implement a resource interface.
+They are defined by hand in JSON and have limitations.
+Please use the Client API instead.**

 ```ruby
 s3 = Aws::S3::Resource.new